Peter Guber: Golden State Warriors

 Peter Guber serves as the Co-Executive Chairman of the Golden State Warriors.
 As co-managing partner, he joined Joe Lacob as the driving forces behind the current ownership group's NBA record-setting bid to purchase the Warriors in 2010.
-Consultant Marc Ganis said of the purchase, "this could be one of the most valuable teams in the NBA."
+He owns an estimated 15% of the team.

 The Warriors won their first NBA championship under Guber and Lacob's leadership in the 2014-15 NBA season.
 The Golden State Warriors also won the 2014 Sports Business Journal Award for Team of the Year, with the publication noting that the team "continued a sharp trajectory in 2013 under owners Joe Lacob and Peter Guber that produced strong, extensive on- and off-court gains".
 Lacob has said of Guber "he cares more than any owner about the team, the image of the team and what the fans think."

 Continuing their success, the Warriors went on to win back-to-back NBA championships in the 2016-17 NBA season and the 2017–18 NBA season.
 In 2018, the Golden State Warriors were named Sports Illustrated's Sportsperson of the Year.
 In 2019, the Golden State Warriors were named Franchise of the Decade across all professional sports teams by the Sports Business Journal.

 In October 2015, Guber and Lacob purchased twelve acres of land in San Francisco's Mission Bay neighborhood to build a privately financed new arena.
 The move would mark the Warriors' return to a home arena in San Francisco (from Oakland) for the first time in more than four decades.
 In September 2019, the Warriors opened the Chase Center, the first arena of its type in downtown San Francisco, and played their first game there in October 2019.
 The $1.4 billion sports and entertainment venue hosts major sporting events, concerts, conventions, family shows and more.
 With this arena, the Warriors officially transitioned from a basketball team into a sports and entertainment company.
 In September 2020, the Sports Business Journal named the Chase Center Sports Facility of the Year.
 "This award is a recognition of the vision, planning, and execution that went into making Chase Center a world-class sports and entertainment venue," said Warriors President and Chief Operating Officer Rick Welts.
 "Chase Center sets the bar when it comes to an immersive fan experience and world-class NBA team amenities."
 The Warriors now lead all major professional teams with four Sports Business Awards.

 In the 2021–2022, the Warriors were again crowned NBA champions.